jacobNil/GoldMiner/README.md

-# 15112 Fundamental of Programming and Computer Science
+# GoldMiner(python, with Tkinter)
+15112
-# Term-Project
+Term-Project
-GoldMiner(Tkinter)
+What i want to do is build the game GoldMiner using python and Tkinter.